Your early learning and childcare options

 How to apply

-All early learning and childcare providers process their own applications for 3 and 4-year-olds.
-Contact the nursery, childminder, partnership centre or other provider.
+All other providers process their own applications for 3 and 4 year-olds.
+Contact them directly.

 You can also download and print an application (PDF).
-Complete the form and take it to your preferred provider.
+Complete the form and take it to your chosen provider.

 Search in your area